mainmatter/mainmatter.com/_posts/2020-11-30-building-prototypes-with-emberjs-and-enber-hotspots.md

 ### Building the components

+The addon will provide two main building blocks which can be used to diplay an image and add interactive areas to it.

-I wanted two main components: One for inert backgrounds which can act as a container and show a large image horizontally centered.
-Another for interactive hotspots that can be layout out and moved about relative to a background.
+One for inert backgrounds which can act as a container and show a large image that is commonly horizontally centered, allowing designers to provide mockups with extended background design on each side so the mockup doesn't look cut off when resizing the browser.

+Another for interactive hotspots that can be layed out and moved about relative to a background.

 `<EhBackground />` provides the background images.
 Reading from the image map we generated above it also checks if you are referencing an existing image and